rednafi/rednafi.com/content/misc/terminal_text_formatting_with_tput.md

     - TIL
 ---

-When writing shell scripts, I'd often resort to using hardcoded ANSI [escape codes] to format text, such as:
+When writing shell scripts, I'd often resort to using hardcoded ANSI escape codes[^1] to format text, such as:

 ```bash